 What happens after the Action of Immediate Witness (AIW) filing deadline?

 The Commission on Social Witness (CSW) will review all proposed AIWs and apply the criteria cited to determine whether suggested AIWs meet the criteria.
-When AIW proposals address the same or highly similar issues, the CSW will select only one proposal that best meets criteria (although the CSW encourages proposers addressing the same issue to form a joint proposal before such proposal is posted at the CSW booth, as set forth in this guide).
+When AIW proposals address the same or highly similar issues, the CSW will select only one proposal that best meets criteria (although the CSW encourages proposers addressing the same or highly similar issue to form a joint proposal before such proposal is posted online, as set forth in this guide).